 NCASI maintains a broad research program that reflects the wide variety of environmental concerns of interest to the forest products industry.
-Its Technical Studies Program is developed each year in consultation with representatives of Member Companies.
-Most of NCASI’s research efforts fall into one of five major program areas: Air Quality, Water Quality, Ecological Assessment, Chemical Reporting, Forestry, and Climate Change.
+Its Technical Studies Programs are developed each year in consultation with representatives of Member Companies.
+Most of NCASI’s research efforts fall into one of six major program areas: Air Quality, Chemical Management & Health Effects, Forestry, Sustainability, Water Resources, and Wood Products.
+Additionally, NCASI’s Canadian Program works to address the specific needs of our Canadian Member Companies.

-Research activities are conducted at several facilities located throughout the United States—three regional centers, two aquatic biology facilities, and numerous forestry-related field study sites.
+Research activities are conducted at several facilities located throughout the United States and Canada.

 In many cases, NCASI’s efforts provide valuable policy and regulatory support in technical matters, enabling the industry to set policy and respond to proposed regulatory actions using sound science.
 Other projects support proactive pollution prevention measures by the industry, including those that reduce the formation of troublesome compounds or identify beneficial uses of waste materials.